ed-andre/betterjobs-snow/docs/enhancement-tracker_031-040.md

     - ENHANCEMENT-031: Partition LLM Enrichment Assets for Improved Performance and Scalability
     - ENHANCEMENT-032: Enrich Job Search Results with LLM-Processed Data
     - ENHANCEMENT-037: AI Keyword Category Override via CTE in stage_keywords_normalized
+    - ENHANCEMENT-038: Replace Custom Skill Taxonomy with Lightcast Open Skills Taxonomy (NOTE: This enhancement deprecated the stage_skills_standardization_rules and the consolidation assets, which is no longer needed)

 - **NO ACTION REQUIRED**